quick, easy, painless way to sell a junk car

 Sell Your Car to a Reputable Salvage Yard

 In many places, the quickest way to deal with an unregistered junker is to call a salvage yard that offers cash for junk cars.
 Not all salvage yards will be willing to buy your car without registration, especially if you’re missing other important documents.
 However, many salvage yards will.
 It’s just a matter of speaking to a few local salvage yards to see what they say.
-Make sure that you’re only going to reputable salvage yards and avoiding scams.
+Make sure that you’re only going to reputable salvage yards and avoiding junk yard scams.

 Once you tell the salvage yard about your missing documents, they’ll tell you how to proceed so that you can still transfer the car to them.
 Follow the instructions carefully to avoid any issues.

 How to Sell an Unregistered Car to a Salvage Yard

 When you sell your junk car to salvagers, you’ll need to provide proof of ownership.
 This is typically the title.
 In certain areas, salvage yards may ask for a registration.
 You can visit your local DMV to apply for a duplicate or check with your bank.
 In any case, a reputable business will be able to guide you through the process if your car lacks that piece of paper.
 Don’t worry, you can’t surprise them…they’ve seen it all before.